step2healthy/step2healthy/README.md

 - 👋 Hi, I’m @step2healthy.
-The username comes from the old saying "千里之行，始于足下".
 Leaving the codes here to keep them healthy and accessable.
-- Just need improve the quality of my life by the work.
+- Make the design and codes worth the effort.
 - 📫 Email: shlady@163.com

 <!---
 step2healthy/step2healthy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.